 Food is the fuel that keeps your body chugging along through each day.

-By using meals and snacks wisely, you can feel wide awake each morning and can avoid the periods of sluggishness that so many people experience every afternoon.
+By using meals and snacks wisely, you can feel wide awake each morning and avoid the periods of sluggishness that so many people experience every afternoon.

-You will want to focus on well-balanced meals filled with healthy fats, lean proteins, and whole-grain carbohydrates with the occasional indulgences added in at special events or celebrations.
+You will want to focus on well-balanced meals filled with healthy fats, lean proteins, and whole-grain carbohydrates with the occasional indulgences added at special events or celebrations.

 Stop turning to junk food as a way to fuel your feelings and instead eat healthy food to feed your body and mind, and you will feel happier.

 Food experts say that breakfast is the most important meal of the day.

 If food is your fuel, you want to give your body what it needs to get you ready for work or whatever tasks you have planned for the day.

 Researchers have found numerous benefits of eating breakfast.
 It jump-starts your metabolism, gives you better focus and memory throughout the day, and may even help you lose weight.

 All these benefits can fill you with high self-confidence and a better self-image, infusing you with happiness.